cparcerisas/baleen_whale_benchmark/README.md

 All the running parameters will be stored there (a model_summary.txt file and a copy of the used config file) for reproducibility.

+There are 4 config files under the configs/ folder.
+These are the to use for each run.
+For each test, run "training.py" for each of the configs and select a different folder as an output (in the config file)

+The output in the selected output folder will be:
+* A folder for each fold/location excluded with the corresponding model saved there.
+  * There is a logs file in the model with the history of the accuracy and the loss
+* A copy of the config file used to run that output
+* A model_summary.txt file with the model architecture
+* Plots
+  * A confusion matrix plot for each fold and noise percentage (if more than one)
+  * A plot of the training loss and training accuracy evolution during training, per fold
+* Results
+  * A csv with total_confusion_matrix.csv with all the confusion matrixes of all the folds and noise percentages